 Most visitors to the Copper Canyon in Mexico get off the train once during the entire train journey.
-Our goal, however, was to use the train as a lovely tool to get deep into the canyon and get off the train as often as possible to get to know the people who live there and the villages they live in.
+Our goal, however, was to use the train as a lovely tool to get deep into the canyon and get off the train as often as possible so that we could get to know the people, food, and culture of Copper Canyon villages.

 After leaving our truck with friends we got back on the good old El Chepe Copper Canyon train, but only long enough to get to the town of Cuiteco where it was pretty much immediately clear that this small town doesn’t see much in the way of tourists.